Massey High School

 STAND-DOWNS AND SUSPENSIONS

-The Principal may stand-down or suspend a student from school if in their opinion:
+The Principal may stand down or suspend a student if satisfied on reasonable grounds that -

-b) Because of the student’s behaviour, it is likely that the student, or other students at the school, will be seriously harmed if the student is not suspended.
+2. because of the student’s behaviour, it is likely that the student, or other students at the school, would be seriously harmed if the student were not stood down or suspended.

-These may be used in cases of gross misconduct or continual disobedience in accordance with Section 14 of the Education Act.
-In all cases the Board of Trustees is involved and this action may result in a student being required to leave the school.
+Where a student is suspended, the Board of Trustees is involved and this action may result in the student being returned to school on conditions, or being required to leave the school.

 MOVEMENT AROUND THE SCHOOL